janvhi/realworld_one_task/README.md

 This API provide the following functionality:

 This repository contains two controller
-1. CatController: It displayed rotated cat coming from cataas.com with additional manipulation provided in querystring.
+1. CatController: It displays rotated cat coming from cataas.com with additional manipulation provided in querystring.
- 2. AuthenticateController: It deal with Registering and login functionality using JWT Token.
+ 2. AuthenticateController: It deal with registeration and login functionality using JWT Token and basic authentication.

 It also performs API documentation, Unit testing and E2E testing for the API implemented